klaarnut/user-docs/en/glossary.md

 ## P
 **Page**

-The general website content area of your website separated by page name.
+The general website content area of your separated by page name.
 It can be either display on menu or not.

 **Panel**

+The setup tool that will automatically be activated by mouse-clicked on its display area such as content area that will have Text setup panel pops up once you place mouse on any of content area.

 **Post**

-The content area for Blog that you can it on your website.
-Once added, the Bl
+The content area for Blog that you can add on your website.
+Once added, the Blog post will be appeared under Blog menu and fuctionally works as Blog post.

 **Project Name**